 The collapse of the Almohad dynasty started with the Battle of Navas de Tolosa in 1212, which was an important turning point in the history of the reconquista.
 The forces of King Alfonso VIII of Castilla were joined by armies of his rivals, Sancho VII of Navarro and Pedro II of Aragón and defeated the Almohad Caliphate.
 In terms of building style, the Almohads were clearly inspired by the architecture of Abd al-Rahman III.

-Their building style constrast heavily to that of the Almohads, being much bolder.
-Muhammad V inherited the throne from his father Yusuf I in 1354, but was overthrown in 1359 by his brother Ismail II.
-He went to Fez (Morocco) under the protection of the Marinid Sultan during three years.
+Their building style contrast heavily to that of the Almohads, being much bolder.
+Muhammad V inherited the throne from his father Yusuf I in 1354 but was overthrown in 1359 by his brother Ismail II.
+He went to Fez (Morocco) under the protection of the Marinid Sultan for three years.
 This period meant an important change in style, and Mohammad V most probably was inspired by the architecture in Fez.
 With help from the Christian King of Castille, Pedro el Cruel, he regained power.

 After ruling 5 years, from 1354 to 1359, Muhammad was overthrown from power, by his half-brother, Ismail II (who took the throne as Muhammad VI).
 He then went to Fez three years (1359-62), where he had protection from the local Sultan.

 With help from the Christian king Peter the Cruel he restored power.
 Peter the Cruel lured Muhammad VI to come to his court in Seville, where he was murdered.
 Peter the Cruel then sent the head of the half-brother to Muhammad V, when he was reinstalled at the throne.